jacklowrie/Juliett/README.md

 #### 2. Import it in Eclipse

+I strongly recommend to use eclipse EE. [--> Download](https://www.eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/keplersr2)
+(If you are using eclipse SE, make sure you have maven installed....).

-Using eclipse EE as example.
-Right click in project Explorer, click on "import".
+Right click in project Explorer, click on "import"
 ![1](https://raw.githubusercontent.com/JBLowrie/Juliett/master/readme_image/1.png)

 Then choose Maven -> Existing Maven Projects.
 Browse Directory in Step 1.